top of page

 Cost/Stipend: Fully funded

+The U.S. Department of the Treasury Headquarters Student Internship offers high school students experience in policy research, data analysis, and government operations.
+Based in Washington, D.C., you’ll collect and interpret policy data, conduct economic research, and summarize key academic literature and news related to the Treasury’s mission.
 You’ll work with Treasury officials and across U.S. government agencies, developing skills in quantitative analysis, project management, policy evaluation, and cross-agency coordination.
-Interns are placed in different departmental offices, gaining insights into federal government operations and international policy-making, making this program ideal for students interested in public service, economics, or international relations.
+Interns are placed in different departmental offices, gaining insights into federal government operations and international policy-making.
+This program is ideal for students interested in public service, economics, or international relations.
+To learn more about this program, check out our complete guide here.

 Location: CUNY Brooklyn or CUNY York College campuses